team-exor/eiquidus/README.md

 5. If all went well, you should now be able to start up the explorer and browse to it using a secure https connection like [https://example.com](https://example.com).

 #### Use Nginx as a Reverse Proxy

+**NOTE:** The following instructions are for Linux users only, but installing and configuring certbot and nginx should be possible on any OS

 1. If you haven't already done so, first follow through the [Use Another Webserver as a Reverse Proxy Instructions](#use-another-webserver-as-a-reverse-proxy) and then continue with step #2 below.